Customize Consent Preferences

 Size

 Having a fidget that’s small in size can be a big issue.
 I’ve heard of many fidgeters who like to keep something in a pant pocket, so that it’s easily transported, indiscreet, and can be used without anyone seeing.
 Tutti from Fidgetland is a great example.
 Small fidget toys can also be ideal for one-handed use and finger-tip manipulation.
-However, the small items don’t always feel as good in your hand as ones that are a bit larger and chunkier, which can both feel more substantial and engage more of your muscles and therefore more parts of the brain.
+However, the small items don’t always feel as good in your hand as ones that are larger and chunkier, which can both feel more substantial and engage more of your muscles and therefore more parts of the brain.

 Appearance